Glenn Gould Prize: Celebratory activity

+Jury

 The Prize jury changes for each award, and typically consists of renowned artists, arts professionals and patrons representing various disciplines from around the world.

+Funding

 The prize is funded by The Glenn Gould Prize Fund, which was established through the courtesy of Floyd S. Chalmers, with contributions by numerous administrations and foundations, including the Government of Canada.
 The main provider was the Canada Council, and since 2000 it has been the foundation itself.

-The Glenn Gould Prize is presented to the laureates and protégés in a series of celebratory events that reflect the artistic, social, humanitarian and educational impact of the particular laureate, and embody the goals of the Prize: "Celebration, Inspiration, Transformation."
+Winners

 The Twelfth laureate of the Glenn Gould Prize is soprano, activist and humanitarian Jessye Norman.
 Jury celebrations took place at Koerner Hall, in Toronto, Ontario, Canada in April, 2018.

 The winner of The Glenn Gould Protégé Prize is American jazz vocalist Cécile McLorin Salvant.

 The Twelfth Glenn Gould Prize presentation was made on February 20, 2019 at the Four Seasons Centre, featuring the Orchestra of the Canadian Opera Company, a host of international guest artists and conductors, and Prize Jury Chair Viggo Mortensen.
 The Prize concert was the culmination of 12 days of educational, cultural and socially significant events honoring Ms. Norman during Black History Month.